5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/README.md

 # Enabling CPU Power Management (`SSDT-PLUG`)

 ## Description
-Enables `X86PlatformPlugin` to utilize XCPM CPU Power Management on 4th Gen Intel Core CPUs and newer.
+`SSDT-PLUG` enables `X86PlatformPlugin` to utilize XCPM CPU Power Management on 4th Gen Intel Core CPUs and newer.
 Intel Alderlake requires `SSDT-PLUG-ALT.aml` instead.

 ## Patching method 1: automated, using SSDTTime
 The manual patching method described below is outdated, since the patching process can now be automated using **SSDTTime** which can generate the SSDT-PLUG for you by analyzing your system's `DSDT`.

-**HOW TO:**
+### Instructions

 1. Download [**SSDTTime**](https://github.com/corpnewt/SSDTTime) and run it
 2. Press <kbd>D</kbd>, drag in your system's DSDT and hit and hit <kbd>Enter</kbd>